19hours/sg-statutes/Acts/Moneylenders Act.md

 (a) if —

-(i) the applicant is not —

-(A) an individual who is ordinarily resident in Singapore; or

-(B) a company, firm or limited liability partnership; or
+(i) [Deleted by Act 7 of 2018 wef 29/03/2019]

 (ii) any person who is or will be responsible for the management of the applicant’s business of moneylending is not ordinarily resident in Singapore;

-(b) if the applicant, any director or partner of the applicant, or any person who is or will be responsible for the management of the applicant’s business of moneylending is below 21 years of age;
+(b) if any director of the applicant or any person who is or will be responsible for the management of the applicant’s business of moneylending is below 21 years of age;

+[Act 7 of 2018 wef 29/03/2019]

 (c) if the Registrar is not satisfied that the applicant has any place of business in respect of which the licence is to be issued or renewed that is suitable for a business of moneylending, or the Registrar is of the view that it is not in the public interest for a business of moneylending to be conducted in such a place;

-(d) if the applicant, any director, partner or substantial shareholder of the applicant, or any person who is or will be responsible for the management of the applicant’s business of moneylending —
+(d) if the applicant, any director or substantial shareholder of the applicant, or any person who is or will be responsible for the management of the applicant’s business of moneylending —

 (i) has been convicted of any offence involving dishonesty or moral turpitude;